-Welcome to WeatherSpork, the strategic all-purpose weather planning app for aviators at all experience levels.
-WeatherSpork offers an inexpensive multi-faceted approach to uniquely blend online weather guidance along with aviation weather education.
-Beautifully implemented whether you are using your laptop, desktop or portable devices.
-It was designed from the ground up by two seasoned flight instructors and provides high-resolution weather guidance to complement the applications you normally use in the cockpit while teaching you how to use successfully interpret that guidance to improve your preflight briefings.
+Welcome to WeatherSpork, the strategic all-purpose weather planning app for pilots.
+WeatherSpork offers an inexpensive, route-oriented and multi-faceted approach to uniquely blend online weather guidance along with aviation weather education.
+The app is beautifully implemented whether you are using it on your laptop, desktop or portable devices downloaded from the App Store or Google Play Store.

 Weather is by far the single biggest physical factor affecting your flying activity.
 Moreover, what’s happening with the weather at the surface and aloft plays a critical role in your routine aeronautical decision making and is probably the number one worry before many of your flights.
 It doesn’t matter if you are a student pilot, seasoned professional or somewhere in between, you must possess the latest guidance in order to minimize your exposure to adverse weather.